tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

       set_salvageable((["wood":15, "metal":85]));
    }

-Let’s break down this code line by line:
+Let us break down this code line by line:

   - **Line 3**: We inherit the `WEAPON` object from `^std/weapon.c`.
 If this seems unfamiliar, refer back to the LIMA Guide, Section 1.3, on shortcuts for filenames.